Italo-99/manipulators/README.md

 This document explains how to use this pkg for simulations and for the real hardware.

-More in depth documentation can be found in the doxigen documentation in [docs/](docs/), by clicking on the file 'index.html'.
+More in depth documentation can be found in the doxygen documentation in [docs/](docs/), by opening the file 'annotated.html' through a browser.

 # Installation